-The application has received one representation of objection and was called up to Stepping Hill Area Committee by Cllr.
+Call up to Stepping Hill Area Committee by Cllr.
 Meikle.

 DESCRIPTION OF DEVELOPMENT

 This application seeks planning permission for a single storey rear extension to create a dining space, utility and WC with shower room, within additional floor space of circa 30 square metres.